Modding-Zaibatsu/tekkenmods-docs/files/en/Tekken_8/Basic_Information/Overview/Moveset/index.md

 - Some command values are pre-fixed.
 E.g, `0x8001` means to double-tap forward.
 You can find more in the [spreadsheet](https://docs.google.com/spreadsheets/d/1DBkC-HfqD0KWQNeOTKjJWmPxdbEuCcGZxkPxQpsLkOY/edit?usp=sharing)

 ### Cancel - List of Requirements
 List of conditions that need to be fulfilled for the cancel to happen.
-This could also be a list of proprties that need to be executed based on some conditions.
+This could also be a list of properties that need to be executed based on some conditions.
 Refer to the [Requirement](#requirement) resource.

 ### Cancel - Cancel Extra Data
 Additional properties to apply on the cancel.
 Description of the resouce is [below](#cancel-extra-data)